 ArabicPod101 (Egyptian, Moroccan, Modern Standard Arabic)

-ArabicPod (Modern Standard Arabic, various dialects)
+ArabicPod (Modern Standard Arabic)

 Language Transfer (Egyptian)

 Language Transfer provides a series of introductory audio courses for several different languages — including Arabic.

 You won’t spend much time immersed in the language, but you will go into depth about how the Arabic language works.
 You’ll learn major grammar points and develop vocabulary and pronunciation.
 You’ll also hear the instructor, Mihalis, interact with a beginner student and correct their mistakes.
 The goal is to respond to prompts as if you yourself were the student.

 Language Transfer can support anyone looking to understand the ins and outs of learning Arabic.
 If you’d like to get a better sense of what it’s all about, you can read our full review.